 ARTICLE II.
 PURPOSE

-Founded in 1871, the Association shall lead Vassar alumnae/i to advance the interests and mission of the College.
+Founded in 1871, the Association shall lead Vassar alums to advance the interests and mission of the College.

-.
+The principles of diversity, equity, and inclusion shall guide the practices and policies of the Association as well as the internal guidelines and work of its committees.

 ARTICLE III.
 MEMBERSHIP